Guidelines for Writers & Photographers

 2. The first page of a manuscript should include the the title of the work, word count, the date, and full contact information for the author.

-3. Basic naming conventions used in CORAL and AMAZONAS:
+3. Basic naming conventions used in CORAL:

 Species names: In italics, Genus name capitalized, species name lower case.
 Common names are “up style” with caps to distinguish between a “white shark” and a White Shark.